apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

 The released "versioned" constraints are mostly ``fixed`` when we release Airflow version and we only update them in exceptional circumstances.
 For example when we find out that the released constraints might prevent Airflow from being installed consistently from the scratch.

 In normal circumstances, the constraint files are not going to change if new version of Airflow dependencies are released - not even when those versions contain critical security fixes.
 The process of Airflow releases is designed around upgrading dependencies automatically where applicable but only when we release a new version of Airflow, not for already released versions.

-If you want to make sure that Airflow dependencies are upgraded to the latest released versions containing latest security fixes, you should implement your own process to upgrade those yourself when you detect the need for that.
-Airflow usually does not upper-bound versions of its dependencies via requirements, so you should be able to upgrade them to the latest versions - usually without any problems.

-Obviously - since we have no control over what gets released in new versions of the dependencies, we cannot give any guarantees that tests and functionality of those dependencies will be compatible with Airflow after you upgrade them - testing if Airflow still works with those is in your hands, and in case of any problems, you should raise issue with the authors of the dependencies that are problematic.
-You can also - in such cases - look at the `Airflow issues <https://github.com/apache/airflow/issues>`_ `Airflow Pull Requests <https://github.com/apache/airflow/pulls>`_ and `Airflow Discussions <https://github.com/apache/airflow/discussions>`_, searching for similar problems to see if there are any fixes or workarounds found in the ``main`` version of Airflow and apply them to your deployment.
+Between the releases you can upgrade dependencies on your own and you can keep your own constraints updated as described in the previous section.

-The easiest way to keep-up with the latest released dependencies is however, to upgrade to the latest released Airflow version.
+The easiest way to keep-up with the latest released dependencies is to upgrade to the latest released Airflow version.
 Whenever we release a new version of Airflow, we upgrade all dependencies to the latest applicable versions and test them together, so if you want to keep up with those tests - staying up-to-date with latest version of Airflow is the easiest way to update those dependencies.